intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 ### Colour codes

-The API’s response data can be visualised in an application as a stacked bar graph, based on these standard colours for each dataset returned inside the response 'data' element.
+The API’s response data can be visualised in an application as a stacked bar graph, based on these standard colours for each dataset in the response 'data' element.

 ![Colour codes & energy sources](../images/energy.colour-codes.png)